Spanish Inquisition: Tribunals

-The four tribunals in the kingdom of Aragon were: Zaragoza and Valencia (1482), Barcelona (1484), and Majorca (1488).
+The four tribunals in the kingdom of Aragon were: Zaragoza and Valencia (1482), Barcelona (1484), and Mallorca (1488).
 Ferdinand the Catholic established a tribunal in Sicily (1513), housed in Palermo, and Sardinia, in the town of Sassari.
 (Note: In Sicily, the Inquisition functioned until 30 March 1782, when it was abolished by King Ferdinand IV of Naples.
 It is estimated that 200 people were executed during this period.)
-In the Americas, tribunals were established in Lima and in Mexico City (1569) and, in 1610, in Cartagena de Indias (present-day Colombia).
+In the Americas, tribunals were established in Lima and in Mexico City (1569) and, in 1610, in Cartagena (present-day Colombia).